Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

 In reality, it’s not easy.
 And like with anything else, you need to spend some time learning how to do it properly.

-But you need a strategy that works, which is exactly what I’m going to give you in this article.
+You need a strategy that works, which is exactly what we’re going to give you in this article.

 - The one reason why most blogs fail to generate significant traffic from social media